ogechukwu1/SCA_LAGOS/wild rydes workshop/README.md

 __Deploy the site with AWS Amplify Console__

-Next you’ll use the [AWS Amplify Console](https://aws.amazon.com/amplify/hosting/) to deploy the website you’ve just commited to git.
-The Amplify Console takes care of the work of setting up a place to store your static web application code and provides a number of helpful capabilities to simplify both the lifecycle of that application as well as enable best practices.
+Next you’ll use the [AWS Amplify Console](https://aws.amazon.com/amplify/hosting/) to deploy the website you've committed to Git.
+The Amplify Console handles setting up storage for your static web application code and offers various features to simplify the application's lifecycle and promote best practices.

 - Launch the [Amplify Console](https://us-west-1.console.aws.amazon.com/amplify/apps)